NumEconCopenhagen/projects-2020-jop/dataproject/README.md

 # Data analysis project

-test hej
-Hej hej hej v

-Duemælk er ikke mælk
-hejejrrjkl

-Hej jeg er ring
-Our project is titled **PROJECT TITLE** and is about EXPLAIN.
+Our project is titled **Income differenes in Danish Municipalities** and examines the development in disposible income in the period 1987-2018.

 The **results** of the project can be seen from running [dataproject.ipynb](dataproject.ipynb).

+The project loads Average_income.xlsx ownloaded from statistikbanekn.dk/INDKP101

 This **loades two datasets**:

 1. INDKP101.xlsx downloaded from statistikbanekn.dk/INDKP101
 1. RAS200.xlsx downloaded from statistikbanekn.dk/RAS200

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:
+**Dependencies:** Apart from a standard Anaconda Python 3 installation no further installations are required.

-``pip install matplotlib-venn``